Blog/What Is MCP and How Does It Work?

 What Is MCP and How Does It Work?

-A practical breakdown of the Model Context Protocol architecture, transport modes, and why it fixes the N-times-M integration problem for AI tools.
+A practical breakdown of Model Context Protocol architecture, transport modes, and how MCP reduces the N-times-M integration problem for AI tools.

 Share on X

-The Model Context Protocol (MCP) is an open standard introduced by Anthropic in November 2024 that solves this problem.
-It provides a standardized way for LLMs to communicate with external data sources, applications, and services.
-Rather than building a custom integration for every combination of AI model and external system, developers can use MCP as a universal interface, similar to how USB-C standardized hardware connectivity.
+The Model Context Protocol (MCP) is an open protocol introduced by Anthropic in November 2024 for connecting AI applications to external data sources, tools, and prompt templates through a shared client-host-server architecture.
+Instead of building a custom integration for every combination of AI app and external service, developers can implement an MCP server once and expose its capabilities to MCP-compatible hosts.

 Architecture and Components